JuJacques/Functional-Data/README.md

 # Functional-Data

-slides of the tutorial at the 2026 Training school 2026 on Learning from Complex Data: Statistical and AI Perspectives, organized at University of Calabria, Cosenza, Italy: FDA-tutorial.pdf
+slides of the tutorial at the 2026 Training school 2026 on Learning from Complex Data: Statistical and AI Perspectives, organized at University of Calabria, Cosenza, Italy: <a href="https://github.com/JuJacques/Functional-Data/blob/main/FDA_tutorial-JJ.pdf">FDA-tutorial.pdf</a>

 ## Regression with functional covariates